 Hilton Head Island Trolley

-The Breeze Trolley will resume its service on Monday, June 22.
-The route, service hours, and stops are the same as last year.
+Effective Thursday, September 3, at 1 p.m., The Breeze trolley service on Hilton Head Island will again be fully operational, The route, service hours, and stops are the same as last year.
 The service will be fare-free all season.
 New safety precautions are being taken, including frequent cleaning and disinfecting of the trolleys by Palmetto Breeze's maintenance team, clear plexiglass modesty panels beside the trolley driver, "one-way" boarding and exiting procedures (with passengers boarding in front and exiting through the rear door), social distancing while riding, hand sanitizer, and encouraging passengers to wear facial coverings.
 The service will run 1 pm to 10:00 pm, Sunday through Thursday, and 1 pm to Midnight, Fridays and Saturdays, reaching each stop approximately every 30 minutes.
 More information can be found at www.breezetrolley.com.

 The names of each of our trolleys pay homage to history of transportation on the Island.
 One is named "Comet" after the Coastal Discovery Museum's Marsh Tacky horse Comet, to reflect the role these rare breed animals played in transporting islanders in the early days of Hilton Head.
 The second is named "The Alligator," as a tribute to island native Charlie Simmons, aka "Mr. Transportation," for his contribution to transportation before the bridge connected Hilton Head to the mainland.
 One of his freight boats was named the Alligator and was used to ferry goods and people between Hilton Head, Savannah and other mainland areas.